 Research by Statista has shown that approximately 70% of online shoppers usually read between one and six customer reviews before deciding to buy a product or service.

 In the B2B space, the purchasing cycle is typically much longer than in B2C, so these buyers are likely to dedicate even more time to gathering information and insights before making a final decision.

 The key to engaging with these well-informed customers is to make sure they're aware of your brand and what you have to offer early on in the research phase.
 If you've received positive customer reviews and testimonials, make sure they're showcased on your website and social media channels.

 You might also want to produce some high-quality content for the consideration stage of the buyer's journey, which could be anything from expert guides and whitepapers (for B2B buyers) to webinars and product videos.

-Sometimes called a discount customer, this type of consumer tends to be driven not by price, but by savings.
-The group is made up of people who might not pay $20 for something if it was full price, but would pay that same amount for the same item if they saw it was 50% off and originally worth $40.
+This type of consumer tends to be driven not by price, but by savings.
+The group is made up of people who might not pay $20 for something if it was full price but would pay that same amount for the same item if they saw it was 50% off and originally worth $40.

 Appealing to this customer base is simple: advertise sales and deals as widely as possible, in all the right areas.
-Once again, personalised offers are a good idea.
-Virtual Incentives found that 63% of consumers prefer these to be based on purchase history, so you could offer people discounts on similar items to those they have already bought.
+Once again, personalized offers are a good idea.
+Smart Insights found that 90% of consumers are happy to share their data with companies if they're willing to give exclusive discounts on products they're interested in.

-Many consumers have no love of retailers or the experience of shopping; instead, they make purchases purely to fulfil a need.
+Many consumers have no love of retailers or the experience of shopping; instead, they make purchases purely to fulfill a need.
 This could be an upcoming event, a life choice or simply replacing an item that has become worn out.
-Whatever the motivation, these customers want to fulfil their need and then leave.
+Whatever the motivation, these customers want to fulfill their needs and then leave.